BaljeetSharma98/module2/README.md

 - Node.js and npm installed
 - MetaMask extension installed in your browser ( import test ethers through ganache )

+ #Explanation
+ The Calculator DApp is a decentralized application built using Solidity for smart contracts and Truffle for deployment.
+It includes basic arithmetic operations (addition, subtraction, multiplication, division) and maintains a result state variable.
+The project involves setting up a Truffle project, writing a smart contract (`Calculator.sol`), compiling it, and deploying it to a local blockchain using Ganache.
+A simple frontend is created to interact with the smart contract.
+The deployment script ensures smooth deployment of the contract.
+Once deployed, users can interact with the contract through the frontend to perform arithmetic operations.

 ## Deployment steps

 1. First install Truffle (for compiling Smart Contract) and Ganache (for importing test ether into your metamask wallet & develop a local blockchain) -: